Mudskipper

 Share on:

-A mudskipper is any of numerous species of amphibious fish belonging to the subfamily Oxudercinae.
+A mudskipper is any of the numerous species of amphibious fish belonging to the subfamily Oxudercinae.
 These fish derive their name from their habit of “skipping” across mudflats and burrowing into soft sediment.
 Their remarkable ability to walk and breathe on land distinguishes them from most other species of fish.
 In fact, they find it easier to hunt on land than in water.
 They range throughout the tropical, subtropical, and temperate waters of the Atlantic and Indo-Pacific Oceans.

 Closeup of Mudskipper (Periophthalmus kalolo) walking fish on beach Curieuse Island, Seychelles